Rights & Responsibilities

 Policy 14 - Appropriate Use of Computing and Network Resources: This policy provides regulations related to the appropriate use of computing and network resources and the actions that may result when regulations are not followed.

-Policy 92 - Continuance in a Program
+Policy 92 - Undergraduate Continuance

 The purpose of this policy is to describe the criteria and guidelines for academic standing and continuance at UFV.
 A student's academic standing, based on grade point averages, determines his or her enrolment status and any conditions associated with that status, including the ability to continue as a student.